NH Rural Renewables

-NH Rural Renewables provides free technical assistance to small businesses and agricultural producers in the rural regions of New Hampshire, helping them evaluate and assess the potential for using renewable energy at their business.
+NH Rural Renewables has provided free technical assistance to small businesses and agricultural producers in the rural regions of New Hampshire, helping them evaluate and assess the potential for using renewable energy and energy efficiency at their business.

-Lakes Region Community College, along with Plymouth Area Renewable Energy Initiative (PAREI) and New Hampshire Sustainable Energy Association (NHSEA) are teaming together to provide this free technical assistance.
-Rural small businesses interested in installing solar photovoltaic, solar thermal, wood heat, and other renewable energy technologies can receive helpful educational information and preliminary vendor-neutral site evaluations at no cost.
-This program was funded by a USDA Rural Development Renewable Energy Development Assistance two-year grant is part of USDA Rural Development’s Rural Energy for America Program (REAP), which has a variety of energy efficiency and renewable energy grant and loan programs.
+Lakes Region Community College, along with Plymouth Area Renewable Energy Initiative (PAREI) have provided this free technical assistance.
+Rural small businesses interested in installing solar photovoltaic and other renewable energy technologies have received helpful educational information and preliminary vendor-neutral site evaluations at no cost.
+This program was funded by a USDA Rural Development Renewable Energy Development Assistance grant which has concluded.
+We hope to restart technical assistance services in 2020.